daniel-sanjay-sadhnani-work/Final-Year-Project/README.md

 # Final Year Project

-Here you'll find all my codes for my Final Year Project in Republic Polytechnic
+Here you'll find all my codes used for my Final Year Project in Republic Polytechnic which used numpy , pandas etc, to cleanse, visualise, cluster data and use this data to create a liner regression prediction model